 So do SJW also have qualms about their beliefs?
 Do they puzzle over why they feel so little tribal loyalty, why they believe women to be victims of the patriarchy, why they think diversity is an unalloyed good or why, given that you can’t have both equality and freedom, the former trumps the latter.

 I was thinking about this while watching Channel 4’s Cathy Newman’s interviewing Jordan Peterson and the conclusion I came to was that if Cathy Newman is anything to go by then no, SJWs don’t do much soul-searching.
-While Jordan Peterson gave the impression of having looked at the issues raised from various sides and thought deeply about them, Cathy Newman gave the opposite impression.
+While Jordan Peterson gave the impression of having looked from various sides and thought deeply about the issues raised, Cathy Newman gave the opposite impression.
 She talked only in the simplest of slogans and was unable to understand Jordan Peterson when he qualified her overly simple statements.

 Why was that?
 It’s not because she lacks intelligence because she is clearly bright.
 I suspect she has just never bothered to listen to anyone who disagrees with her.
 After all, why should she when all her friends think as she does and these friends all have top jobs?
 Nothing she said sounded as though it had been digested, reflected upon or turned over even once in her mind.
 It was all generic feminist boilerplate that any university student could have uttered.

 Perhaps the disadvantage of never having properly engaged with opposing views was not obvious to Cathy until now.
 Perhaps even now she can’t see it and believes she held her own against Dr. Peterson.
 In fact if her tweets are any indication then this is indeed what she believes.
 Probably in the past she has always managed to steamroll her guests with her abrasive style and misplaced self-confidence.
 But Jordan Peterson is not easily intimidated and his intelligence and learning is certainly a match for Cathy’s.
-At one Cathy was clearly floundering and it looked like her mind was stuck.
-Unable to think through in the moment what she should have given a lot more thought to before, she resorted to daft accusations and wilful misunderstanding of what Dr. Peterson was saying in the hope that this would be mistaken for an argument; it appears that some watchers do indeed think she did okay.
+At one point Cathy was clearly floundering and it looked like her mind had got stuck.
+Unable to think through in the moment what she should have given a lot more thought to before, she resorted to daft accusations and willful misunderstandings of what Dr. Peterson was saying in the hope that this would be mistaken for a counter-argument; it appears that some watchers did indeed think she held her own.

-At one point she dismissed Jordan’s Peterson’s claim that women are more agreeable than men ‘a generalisation’ She appeared to think she had thereby refuted his point.
-Yet Peterson quite rightly pointed out that by the same token Cathy’s claim that men earn more than women was also a generalisation since some women earn more than men.
+At one point she dismissed Jordan’s Peterson’s claim that women are more agreeable than men as ‘a generalisation’, appearing to belive she had thereby refuted his claim.
+Yet Peterson quite rightly pointed out that by the same token Cathy’s claim that men earn more than women was also a generalisation since some women do earn more than men.
 Did she then assume that her own point had thereby been refuted?
-The whole point of generalisations is to bring attention to a recognisable trend; they are not hard and fast rules that admit no exceptions.
-So, either Cathy believes that generalisations should never be used or she really does think that there are no innate differences between men and women.
+The whole point of generalisations is to bring attention to a recognisable trend; they are not descriptions that admit no exceptions.
+So, either Cathy believes that generalisations should never be uttered or she believes that all men really do earn more than all women.
 Both beliefs strike me as silly.

 What must have been galling to Cathy was that Jordan Peterson remained good-humoured throughout, despite the constant interruptions and misrepresentations.
 In the end it was the interviewer rather than the interviewee who came across as shallow, uninformed and bigoted.

 A week later: Here is Douglas Murray writing about the aftermath of that interview.
-Somehow the progressive left have managed to turn the narrative around so that one of theirs appears to be the victim rather than the aggressor.
-Even when we win we lose.
+Somehow the progressive left have managed to turn the narrative around so that one of their own is the victim rather than the aggressor.
+So even when we win we lose.